elkrem/koyn/README.md

 Arduino boards support is initially limited as well, please check below for more info.

-The public interface is also not finalized, it can be changed a bit during the initial releases.
+Also, the public interface hasn't been finalized yet, it can be changed a bit during the initial releases.

 ## Light Clients